Jenny Jump! Spiders and Centipedes, oh my!

 A view from the first lookout area:

-This valley to the east was created by glacial ice and it is not uncommon for interesting geological features to be noted on the trail. *Nearby in Independence Township four adult and one calf mastodon skeletons were uncovered in 1844 when a boggy portion of a farm was being drained.
+This valley to the east was created by glacial ice and it is not uncommon for interesting geological features to be noted on the trail. *Nearby in Independence Township four adult and one calf mastodon skeletons were uncovered in 1844!
+The remains were unearthed when a boggy portion of a farm was being drained.
 Exposure to air quickly deteriorated the bones, only one skeleton remains and it is now on display at Harvard.

-Wild roses and blueberry bushes were common as I meandered along this easy hike.
+Wild roses and blueberry bushes were common as I walked along on this easy hike.